Best Plants to Attract Pollinators

 Best Pollinator Plants

 Work some of these plants into existing planting beds, a raised bed garden, an herb garden, a vegetable garden, or containers.
 Pollinator plants fit almost anywhere!
 Rest assured, too, that these plants are all easy to find, even if you haven’t heard some of the names before.
 And though you can start many of them from seed, you may want to simply buy young plants instead so they’ll already be well on their way to maturity.
+For excellent results with annual flowers, look for the wide range of premium-quality varieties in the Miracle-Gro® Brilliant Blooms collection*.
 (Plants are listed in approximate order of bloom time.)

 Best Pollinator Plants: Annuals (grow for one season only)